-- The Board has adopted a Code of Business Conduct and Ethics applicable to all our employees, including the executive officers, and our directors. - The Code of Business Conduct and Ethics articulates clear corporate governance policies, which include basic director duties and responsibilities. - The fundamental responsibility of the Board is to represent the interests of the stockholders of the Company.
-In fulfilling its responsibilities, the Board performs the following principal functions:

-(i) reviewing corporate strategy, annual operating budgets, mergers and acquisitions over a certain threshold and significant financings; (ii) providing general oversight of the Company's business; (iii) selecting, evaluating, and compensating the Company's CEO and other executive officers; (iv) evaluating and establishing Board processes, performance and compensation; (v) selecting directors; and (vi) monitoring legal and ethical conduct. - We have a hotline for employees to report concerns regarding ethics and financial matters, including accounting, internal controls, and audit concerns, and have established procedures for anonymous submission of these matters. - Each director is responsible for disclosing to the Nominating and Corporate Governance Committee and General Counsel situations that such director reasonably believes give rise to a potential conflict of interest or related person transaction.
+- The Board's Corporate Governance Guidelines articulate clear corporate governance policies, which include basic director duties and responsibilities. - The fundamental responsibility of the Board is to represent the interests of the stockholders of the Company.
+In fulfilling its responsibilities, the Board performs the following principal functions: (i) reviewing corporate strategy, annual operating budgets, mergers and acquisitions over a certain threshold and significant financings; (ii) providing general oversight of the Company's business; (iii) selecting, evaluating, and compensating the Company's Chief Executive Officer and other executive officers; (iv) evaluating and establishing Board processes, performance and compensation; (v) selecting directors; and (vi) monitoring legal and ethical conduct. - The Board has adopted a Code of Business Conduct and Ethics applicable to all our employees, including the executive officers, and our directors. - We have a hotline for employees to report concerns regarding ethics and financial matters, including accounting, internal controls, and audit concerns, and have established procedures for anonymous submission of these matters. - Each director is responsible for disclosing to the Nominating and Corporate Governance Committee and General Counsel situations that such director reasonably believes give rise to a potential conflict of interest or related person transaction.
 The Board, upon recommendation of the Nominating and Corporate Governance Committee and after consultation with the Company's legal counsel, determines on a case-by-case basis or where it deems appropriate by specific category whether such a conflict of interest or related person transaction exists.
 Please refer to the discussion under "Certain Relationships and Related Transactions" for more information. - The Board conducts an annual assessment on its effectiveness and the effectiveness of each of its committees. - Directors are expected to attend all stockholder meetings. - The Board encourages directors to participate in developmental continuing education programs applicable to their position as a director of the Company, including, but not limited to, those recommended by the Nominating and Corporate Governance Committee.